 Probably while camped overnight, he carved this inscription into the soft yellow sandstone wall:

 Which roughly translates to: “Antoine Robidoux passed here November 13, 1837, to establish a trading house on the river Green or Uinta.”
 Some scholars disagree on whether it was the Uinta or White river.

 Robidoux went on to establish Fort Uintah (also known as Fort Robidoux or Fort Winty) which was located at the junction of the Uintah and Whiterocks rivers in the Uinta Basin.
 Fort Uintah and Fort Uncompahgre (which he set up in 1828) served as trading posts in this isolated country.

-Fur trappers weren’t the only one leaving their marks here.
-Ute, Fremont, Barrier Canyon and Desert Archaic cultures did as well.
+Fur trappers weren’t the only ones leaving their marks here.
+Ute, Fremont, Barrier Canyon, and Desert Archaic cultures did as well.